karbiv/go_benchmarks/README.md

 Some other implementations:

 Fastest C program uses `Apache Portable Runtime` library **to avoid using C's memory management**.
 Fastest Rust program uses `typed_arena` external crate **to avoid Rust's memory management**.

-It looks like Go lacks typed arena library.
+It looks like Go lacks a typed arena library.